celinashen/thechromacityproject/README.md

-# thechromacityproject
+# The Chromacity Project

-This project enables people to create a downloadable color palette from a picture.
+A collaborative project aimed to streamline design by creating customizable and downloadable color palettes from a uploaded picture.

+Currently a work in progress.